 - Strategic Communications & Digital Diplomacy

-Students are available every May for a four-month paid work term.
+Students are available every May for four-month paid work terms.
 If you are interested in hiring a Political Science master’s student, we recommend that you start the process four months in advance of the start date to ensure access to the largest pool of candidates.